duthied/Free-Friendika/doc/Install.md

 ###Set up a backup plan
 Bad things will happen.
-Let there be a hardware failure, a currupted database or whatever you can think of.
+Let there be a hardware failure, a corrupted database or whatever you can think of.
 So once the installation of your Friendica node is done, you should make yoursef a backup plan.

 The most important file is the `.htconfig.php` file in the base directory.